 Introduction & Taxonomy

 A guide to the 15 described species of peacock bass — Our new peacock bass species directory has been started in an effort to provide anglers with clear and concise information about all of the currently described species.
 We’ve made great progress toward creating a definitive guide, but there's still more information we can add.
 To that end, we're hoping to make this guide a web-community project.
 We've laid down the basic framework with data and input from ichthyologists and anglers.
-We're asking all of our website visitors with knowledge to share to contribute their photos, experiences and fishing info to these pages as they evolve.
+We're asking all of our website visitors with additional knowledge to share to contribute their photos, experiences and fishing info to these pages, as they evolve.
 Take a look, see what's missing, send us your info, add your name to our list of contributors and help make accurate field identification of peacock bass feasible.

 The Amazon basin is a difficult place to get around in.
 The main highways are rivers and there are almost no roads.
 Dense jungles, vast rainforests and convoluted floodplains have helped to keep the region's secrets for centuries.
 Until the mid-1900's, only a few adventurous explorers had probed its depths, providing most of the information the world has had regarding almost one third of its freshwater fishes.
 As a result, many Amazon species have long been poorly understood, only partially classified and often misidentified.
 Only in the last two decades has this begun to be extensively rectified by scientists with powerful new taxonomic tools and databases.